bihealth/sodar-core-legacy/docs/source/index.rst

 This documentation provides instructions and guidelines for integration, usage and development of the SODAR Projectroles Django app.

-NB: the display of this document in Gitlab is incomplete and all listings will be missing.
-Please rather click "display source" if you want to read this in Gitlab.
+**NOTE:** the display of this document in Gitlab is incomplete and all listings will be missing.
+Please click "display source" if you want to read this in Gitlab.

 .. toctree::